SAP-samples/teched2023-IN260/exercises/ex7/README.md

 - [ ] Navigate to the project's [root folder](../../) (`teched2023-IN260`)
    1. Run `mvn package` from the root folder to build your project.
-   2. Once, the build finishes successfully, run `cf push` to deploy the application to your BTP Trial account.
+   2. Once the build finishes successfully, run `cf push` to deploy the application to your BTP Trial account.
    3. The url of the deployed application will be displayed in your terminal under `routes` section.

 - [ ] Once the application is deployed successfully, you can test the application by navigating to the <your-application-url> in your browser.
    You should see a screen like this:
    ![img.png](images/07_05.png)

-You can test the application out now by clicking on the buttons available.
+You can test the application by clicking on the buttons available.

 - [ ] To see the goals created in SuccessFactors, log in to [SuccessFactors](https://pmsalesdemo8.successfactors.com/) with USER and PASSWORD provided and check if the goal with your chosen <DEMO_ID> (defined in [`Helper`](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/utility/Helper.java)) and sub-goal have been created for the user.